Arizona Behavioral Health Board Probation Attorney | Arizona Board of Behavioral Health Defense Lawyer for Mental Health Professionals

 AZ Administrative Appeals and Hearing for an Appellant

 Any behavioral health professional licensee may request a legal appeal of Arizona Behavioral Health Board Discipline to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
 In some instances, a case is sent automatically to OAH.
 The OAH hearing is conducted before an Administrative Law Judge (ALJ).
-The administrative process is not as formal as a trial, but is similar.
+The administrative process is not as formal as a trial but is similar.
 Each party presents evidence using documents or sworn testimony against the department.
 Each party also gives an opening and closing argument which should explain why the judge should rule one way or the other.
-A behavioral health professional’s attorney can cross examine witnesses and testify on his or her behalf.
-After it is completed, the ALJ reviews the transcripts, evidence and makes a recommendation.
+A behavioral health professional’s attorney can cross-examine witnesses and testify on their behalf.
+After it is completed, the ALJ reviews the transcripts, and evidence and makes a recommendation.
 However, the Board makes the decision to either accept, reject or modify the ALJ’s decision.
-If an individuals feels there has been a mistake they can request a rehearing from boards.
+If an individual feels there has been a mistake they can request a rehearing from the boards.